 She then rolled three small pieces of dough into tiny strips or rolls the size of small lead pencils, wound them round and round and round into small scrolls, moistened the lower side with water to cause them to adhere, and placed them on the dividing line between the two halves of the figure eight.

 She placed an old china coffee cup without a handle, buttered on outside, in center of each half of the figure eight, which kept the pretzel from spreading over the pan.

 With a small, new paint brush she brushed over the top of Pretzel and Buns, a mixture, consisting of one yolk of egg, an equal quantity of cream or milk (which should be lukewarm so as not to chill the raised dough) and one tablespoon of sugar.

 This causes the cakes, etc., to be a rich brown when baked, a result to be obtained in no other manner.

 When the pretzel was raised and had doubled in size 'twas baked in a moderately hot oven (375°F).

 Mary's surprise and delight may easily be imagined when Sibylla, on her return from the picnic, handed her the prize she had won, a two-pound box of chocolates, remarking, "Mary, you and Aunt Sarah both got a prize — her's is in the box what Jake's got."

 The box on being opened by Aunt Sarah contained a very pretty, silver-plated soup ladle, the prize offered for the best loaf of rye bread.

-The old fashioned raised potato cake recipe is somewhat time-consuming to make, though it's a fun experiment to try.
-If you haven't the patience and would still like to sample a potato cake made with mashed potatoes, try the quicker, more easily made chocolate potato cake recipe above that calls for baking powder instead of yeast.
+However, if you lack the patience and would still like to sample a cake made from mashed potatoes, try the quicker, more easily made Chocolate German Potato Cake Recipe above that calls for baking powder instead of yeast.

-The perfect setting for great tasting Pennsylvania German desserts!
+The perfect setting for baking a German potato cake recipe and enjoying mouth-watering Pennsylvania German desserts!